-Having a reliable, accurate and current cost database is a must requirement for having an accurate project cost estimate which is the basis for setting the project budget, preparing the project feasibility study, securing needed project funding and assessing procured commitment contracts.
+Having a reliable, accurate and current cost database is a must requirement for having an accurate project cost estimate which is the basis for setting the project budget, preparing the project feasibility study, securing needed project funding, and assessing procured commitment contracts.
 Unlike the detailed cost database used by contractors, for project owners, the cost database needs to be based on parametric estimating and enable adopting progress elaboration as the project’s scope gets developed during the design stages.
-For a project owner, the lowest level of detail of the cost database will be the bill of quantity level which will be used to procure contracts.
+For a project owner, the lowest level of detail will be the bill of quantity level which will be used to procure contracts.
 Therefore, it is highly recommended that the cost database is structured around a progressive breakdown structure like the UniFormat™ or International Construction Measurement Standards (ICMS) numbering systems.

-Each level will include the cost database items that belong to that group.
-For example, level 1 group will include cost items for “A Substructure”.
-“B Shell”, “C Interiors” among others whereas level 2 group will include cost items for “A10 Foundation”, “A20 Basement Construction”, “A20 Basement Construction”, “B10 Shell” among others.
-Further, level 3 group will include cost items for “A1010 Standard Foundations”, “A1020 Special Foundations”, “A1030 Slab-On-Grade”.
+Each level includes the cost database items that belong to that group.
+For example, the level 1 group includes cost items for “A Substructure”, “B Shell”, “C Interiors” among others, whereas the level 2 group includes cost items for “A10 Foundation”, “A20 Basement Construction”, “A20 Basement Construction”, and “B10 Shell” among others.
+Further, the level 3 group includes cost items for “A1010 Standard Foundations”, “A1020 Special Foundations”, and “A1030 Slab-On-Grade”.
 “A2010 Basement Excavation” among others.
-The last level, level 4 group, which is the level used in bill of quantities will include cost items for “A101001 Wall Foundations”, “A101002 Column Foundations & Pile Caps”, “A101003 Dewatering”, “A102001 Pile Foundations”, “A102002 Caissons”, “A102003 Underpinning” among others.
+The last level, the level 4 group, which is the level used in the bill of quantities includes cost items for “A101001 Wall Foundations”, “A101002 Column Foundations & Pile Caps”, “A101003 Dewatering”, “A102001 Pile Foundations”, “A102002 Caissons”, “A102003 Underpinning” among others.

-Similar to all PMWeb modules, the attachment tab will be used to attach all documents that could be relevant to the cost item.
-Those could be product catalogues, drawings, official quotes, equipment catalogue, specification sections among others.
+Like all PMWeb modules, the attachment tab allows attaching all documents that could be relevant to the cost item.
+Those could be product catalogs, drawings, official quotes, equipment catalogs, and specification sections, among others.
 For those attached items that need to be displayed on the cost item header, the option of “display” needs to be selected.
-It is highly recommended to have all those attached documents be uploaded and stored into PMWeb document management repository under their relevant folder.
+It is highly recommended to have all those attached documents uploaded and stored into the PMWeb document management repository under their relevant folder.